soundpress/RulesOfNYC/docs/c26/index.rst

 Environmental impact statement (EIS).
 "Environmental impact statement (EIS)" means any written document prepared in accordance with 43 RCNY §§ 6-08, 6-10, 6-12 and 6-13.
 An EIS may either be in a draft or a final form.

 Environmental report.
 "Environmental report" means a report to be submitted to the lead agencies by a non-agency applicant when the lead agencies prepares or cause to be prepared a draft EIS for an action involving such an applicant.
-An environmental report shall contain an analysis of the environmental factors specified in 43 RCNY § 6-10 of this chapter as they relate to the applicant's proposed action and such other information as may be necessary for compliance with this chapter, including the preparation of an EIS.
+An environmental report shall contain an analysis of the environmental factors specified in 43 RCNY § 6-10 as they relate to the applicant's proposed action and such other information as may be necessary for compliance with this chapter, including the preparation of an EIS.

 Lead agencies.
 [Inapplicable, City Planning Rules 43 RCNY § 5-02(a).
 Superseded by City Planning Rules 43 RCNY § 5-02(b)(1) and 43 RCNY § 5-02(c)(3)(vi); also see City Planning Rules 43 RCNY § 5-03 for choice of lead agency.]"Lead agencies" means the Department of Environmental Protection and the Department of City Planning of the City of New York, as designated by the Mayor pursuant to § 617.4 of Part 617 of Volume 6 of the New York Code of Rules and Regulations, for the purpose of implementing the provisions of Article 8 of the Environmental Conservation Law (SEQRA) in the City of New York, by order dated December 23, 1976.